-The problems associated with spinal deformity in adults vary and include changes in appearance, back pain, sciatica, imbalance and difficulty walking long distances.
+The problems associated with spinal deformities in adults vary and include changes in appearance, back pain, sciatica, imbalance and difficulty walking long distances.

 Surgical intervention is a major procedure and therefore needs to be carefully considered.